 The aim of this section (in Lesson A and C) is to teach eight or more lexical items related to the topic of the lesson.
-The new vocabulary is usually accompanied by attractive illustrations or photos, which aid comprehension and motivate students.
-Students generally do an exercise, such as labeling, categorization, or matching, and then personalize the vocabulary orally in pairs.
+The new vocabulary is accompanied by attractive illustrations or photos, which aid comprehension and motivate students.
+Students generally listen and repeat the target vocabulary or do an exercise, such as labeling, categorization, or matching, and then personalize the vocabulary orally in pairs.